We support our communities through community participation, employing and supporting local, fundraising, volunteering and sponsorships.

 Founded in 2007, the Friends of East Point Landcare Group in Darwin work to promote, protect and enhance the local natural environment at East Point Reserve.
 The land initially presented as a disturbed area of remnant vegetation with many pockets of weeds, dumped rubbish and annual fires.

-Fyfe began sponsoring the Friends of East Point Landcare Group in 2021 in support of the group’s efforts to protect the important habitat corridor for many bird species and wallabies, while maintaining the cultural and aesthetic values of the area.
+Fyfe is proud to sponsor the Friends of East Point Landcare Group in support of the group’s efforts to protect the important habitat corridor for many bird species and wallabies, while maintaining the cultural and aesthetic values of the area.
 Through Fyfe’s sponsorship, the group is able to continue their work preserving local nature, while encouraging the wider community to enjoy the area.